 The Six-Day War

+With Jordan in full control of the West Bank and Egypt in full control of Gaza — and Israel just nine miles wide at its narrowest point — the stage was set.
 Surrounded by mobilizing armies and explicit promises of annihilation, Israel struck first and won in six days — then immediately offered to trade the captured land for peace.

 12